TheSinghsDen/react-best-practices/README.md

 # React-Best-Practices

-> React-Best-Practices is a set of useful functional components, utilities to help you write quick and clean react/js components
+> React-Best-Practices is a set of useful functional components and javascript utilities to help you write quick and clean production-ready react projects

 ## Install